Linear equations for unordered data vectors in $[D]^k\to{}Z^d$: Expressing a hypergraph with simple hypergraphs

 \end{defi}

-\changed{}{For the second part of the definition, one should think that $\setVertices'$ may include all supports of the elements of the sum.
-This naming is motivated by the literature where support is used for objects but also for sets of objects, expressions build from objects e.t.c.
-For the convenience of the reader in the following text whenever we speak about support of the hypergraph we use $\support{}$ symbol and all occurrences of word support in the text are used as '' \ldots supports \ldots for a family \ldots ''.}{759}
+\changed{}{\changedd{For the second part of the definition, one}{One}{405} should think that $\setVertices'$ \changedd{may include}{includes}{null} all \changedd{supports}{vertices}{405} of the elements of the sum. \changedd{This naming is motivated by the literature where support is used for objects but also for sets of objects, expressions build from objects \changedd{e.t.c.}{etc.}{758} For the convenience of the reader in the following text whenever we speak about support of the hypergraph we use $\support{}$ symbol and all occurrences of word support in the text are used as ``\ldots supports \ldots for a family \ldots ''.}{}{null}}{759}